EamonKeane/jenkins-blue/README.md

 ```

 # Make a change to your repository
-Touch a file on github.com to trigger a change to be sent to Jenkins Blue Ocean
+Touch a file on github.com in your croc-hunter fork to trigger a change to be sent to Jenkins Blue Ocean

 # Login to jenkins
 * Print out jenkins password: